xyamzw/docs/docs/guide/drivers/Alist V2 V3.md

 ## **Username**

-`AList` user name (account) you want to mount
+`OpenList` user name (account) you want to mount

 ## **Password**

-The password corresponding to the `AList` username you want to mount
+The password corresponding to the `OpenList` username you want to mount

 :::tip Kind tips